arosenberger/nalloc/README.md

 - Allocation free option types for both primitives and reference types
 - Higher order functions that are inlined by a macro expansion during compilation

-Its functionality is based on the excellent work Paul Phillips contributed to 2.11.0-M5 to make extractors name based.
+Its functionality is based in part on the excellent work Paul Phillips contributed to 2.11.0-M5 to make extractors name based.
 Optional Primitives
 ------